gregorybchris/typogenetics/notes.md

 Three consecutive bases/nucleotides form a "codon".
 Since there are 4 bases and each codon has 3 bases, the number of possible codons is 4x4x4 = 64.
 Seeing as there are 20 amino acids, multiple codons will map to a single amino acid.

 Finally, in real biology there is no 1:1 relationship between an amino acid and some operation.
 The tertiary structure of a protein decides the function of the protein.
 It is the full context of the protein that determines how any one amino acid will function.

+## Next Steps

+Using a codon of more bases allows one strand to code for multiple proteins depending on the binding site.
+Increasing the codon size to 4 bases could increase the density of genes on a given strand.
+The instruction set can stay the same and contain redundancy as in actual biology.

+Adding a third category of bases could potentially give the system more expressive power.